akshatV21/nestjs-pokemon-microservices/README.md

 - 📡 **Websockets**: Real-time updates are provided to the users through websockets.
 The websocket service sends updates to the client whenever there is a change in the game state, such as a new Pokémon spawn or the outcome of a battle.

 - 🏭 **Microservices**: The application is divided into multiple microservices, each responsible for a specific feature.
-This makes the application more scalable and easier to maintain.
-The microservices communicate with each other using RabbitMQ.
+This makes the application more scalable

-- 📨 **RabbitMQ**: RabbitMQ is used as a message broker to facilitate communication between the microservices.
-Each microservice publishes messages to a RabbitMQ exchange, and the other microservices subscribe to the exchange to receive the messages.

 ## 🛠️ Technologies Used